 “There’s no exact right way of reading aloud, other than to try to be as expressive as possible.
 As we read a story, we need to be aware of our body posture, our eyes and their expression, our eye contact with the child or children, our vocal variety and our general facial animation.
 But each of us will have our own special way of doing it.” - Mem Fox

 Read fluently and expressively to make the story come alive for your children.
-They will be more engaged, understand the text better and have a model for what their own reading should sound like.
+They will be more engaged, understand the text better, and have a model for what their own reading should sound like.

 When you read fluently and expressively, you demonstrate your own interpretation of the character, information, and concepts in a book.
-Your tone, phrasing, pacing and mood all help children make sense of the story.
+Your tone, phrasing, pacing, and mood all help children make sense of the story.
 Your expressive reading is a scaffold for children’s comprehension.
 This is one reason pre-reading books is so important.
 You want to make sure you are interpreting the book in a way that makes sense and doesn’t get in the way of children’s comprehension.

 Read smoothly and with expression to your children, so they know how fluent reading should sound.
 Children will transfer these behaviors to their independent work, making it more likely that they will comprehend what they read.
-Reading with fluency also increases student engagement and overall enjoyment during the lesson.
+Reading with fluency also increases child engagement and overall enjoyment during the lesson.